Hidden Fees at Acorns: Points to Know

 JPMorgan Ultra-Short Income ETF (JPST) - 0.18%

-Obviously, a lot of the expense ratios are quite low, which reduces the cost of owning shares of these investment companies.
+Many of the expense ratios are quite low, which lowers the cost of owning shares of these investment companies.

-If one of these ETFs is transferred out of Acorns, the robo firm charges $35 per fund.
-This means transferring five ETFs out of Acorns will cost $175, which is really steep.
-Acorns charges nothing to move cash out of an account via the ACH network, which might be a better alternative.
-This will require selling securities, though, which could come with tax consequences if done in a taxable account.
-Be sure to consult with a tax professional before taking this step.
+If one of these ETFs is moved out of Acorns, the robo firm charges $35 per fund.
+This means moving five ETFs out of Acorns will cost $175, which is very high.
+Acorns does not charge anything to move cash out of an account via the ACH network, which might be a better option.
+However, this will require selling securities, which could have tax consequences if done in a taxable account.
+Be sure to talk to a tax professional before doing this.

 Acorns Promotion